-Formal marketplaces, through multi-sided marketplaces built to connect farmers to markets.
+- Formal marketplaces through multi-sided marketplaces built to connect farmers to markets.

-“Social agriculture”, the practice of using social media to sell agricultural commodities.
+- “Social agriculture,” the practice of using social media to sell agricultural commodities.

-Experience selling on Formal Marketplaces
+Experience selling on formal marketplaces

-Experience selling on Social Agriculture
+Experience selling in Social Agriculture

 1. Developing critical digital marketing skills as they become more necessary

 Farmers need more than agricultural knowledge to succeed.
 Entrants need to figure out many variables: where, how, what, and when to farm, weather patterns, soil types, and which seeds to plant.
-Only after harvest do they now figure out where to market.
+Only after harvest do they figure out where to market.

-Due to the perishability of the produce, farmers have to learn the dynamics of the market to succeed, usually using rapid and aggressive online marketing to make sales.
-Education plays a key role in knowledge, awareness, and marketing.
+Due to the perishability of produce, farmers have to learn the dynamics of the market to succeed, usually using rapid and aggressive online marketing to make sales.
+Education plays a key role in digital knowledge, awareness, and marketing.
 The more skilled farmers are in these areas, the better their chances of building a sustainable business.

 2. Farmers still depend on offline markets